wavemaker/docs/website/blog/2025-04-16-reduced-bundle-size-cleanup-i18n-files.md

 ---
 ---

-Optimizing performance and minimizing bundle size are essential for modern Angular applications.
-One often-overlooked culprit of bloated bundles is unused localization files from libraries like Moment.js, @angular/global, and FullCalendar.
+Large Angular application bundles can slow down load times, especially on slower networks.
+A common cause is unused localization files from libraries like **Moment.js**, **@angular/global**, and **FullCalendar**.

-By default, these libraries include support for multiple languages, but many applications only require a subset of them.
-Storing and loading all locales inflates bundle size and slows performance.
+These libraries often include support for multiple languages by default, but many applications only require a subset of them.
+Including all locales unnecessarily increases the bundle size and degrades performance.
+By removing these unused files, developers have achieved significant reductions in bundle size—up to 35% for Moment.js and 98% for @angular/global—resulting in faster load times and an improved user experience.

-In this blog, you can find how the bundle size of Moment is reduced 35%, and 98% reduction in @angular/global with faster time to load the application.

 <!-- truncate -->

-## Existing Application: Problems We Faced

-In ​WaveMaker-generated Angular applications, the bundle size was significantly inflated due to the inclusion of unnecessary locale files from libraries like **Moment.js**, **@angular/global**, and **FullCalendar**.
-This led to larger bundles, slower load times, and a diminished user experience, particularly on slower networks.
-Therefore, we have optimized these libraries while maintaining necessary localization support.
+WaveMaker-generated Angular applications previously included unnecessary language files from libraries like **Moment.js**,** @angular/global**, and **FullCalendar**, leading to larger bundles and slower load times.
+We've optimized these libraries to include only the needed locales, reducing bundle size and improving performance.

-## How We Solved
+## Approaches to Reduce Bundle Size

-To resolve these issues, we focused on two main approaches:
+We focused on two main approaches:

-### 1. Using Webpack to keep only required locales
+### 1. Using Webpack To Keep Required Locales

-Instead of bundling all available locales, we identified the specific languages our application needed and listed them in an array.
-We then used moment-locales-webpack-plugin to include only those locales in the build.
+Instead of bundling all available locales, we identified the specific languages our application needed and used `moment-locales-webpack-plugin` to include only required locales in the build.
 This significantly reduced the bundle size by eliminating unused locale files.

 Below table shows the difference before and after moment-locales-webpack-plugin  in node modules

 ![](/learn/assets/before-after-node-modules.png)

-The moment module size was reduced by 65.7% (from 102 KB to 35KB, Gzipped) compared to the original build.
+The Moment module size was reduced by 65.7% (from 102 KB to 35KB, Gzipped) compared to the original build.

-By applying this plugin, we ensured only the necessary locales were bundled, optimising performance without compromising localization support.

-### 2. Keeping Only Required Locales with a Pre-Build in update AngularJSON Script
+### 2. Keeping Only Required Locales in AngularJSON Script

-In Angular applications we require @angular/global, which, by default, come with all language files.
+In Angular applications, @angular/global comes with all language files by default.
 Previously, the dynamic script loading of the build process copied every available locale, unnecessarily increasing the final build size by several megabytes.

-Webpack couldn’t detect and optimise these files as they were not directly under compression but were copied during the Angular build process.

-A **Pre-Build Script** to add or update **Locales assets in angular.json**.
-It was solved by implementing a pre-build script that:
+A **Pre-Build Script** to add or update **Locales assets in angular.json** was used.
+The pre-build script,

 - Included only the supported languages when Language Bundle Sources are static from the project.
 - Taking a copy of the existing angular.json asset.